Pituohai/pituohai.github.io/_pages/about.md

 - **Conference Reviewer**
   IEEE BHI 2022,2025; IEEE EMBC 2024,2025
 - **Journal Reviewer**
-  IEEE Internet of Things Journal; IEEE Journal of Biomedical and Health Informatics; IEEE Sensors Journal; Scientific Reports; Journal of Supercomputing; International Journal of Data Science and Analytics; International journal of human-computer interaction
+  IEEE Internet of Things Journal; IEEE Journal of Biomedical and Health Informatics; JMIR mHealth and uHealth; Journal of Medical Internet Research; IEEE Sensors Journal; IEEE Journal of Translational Engineering in Health and Medicine; Scientific Reports; Journal of Supercomputing; International Journal of Data Science and Analytics; International journal of human-computer interaction
 - **PhD Supervision & Assessment**
   KU Leuven: Currently co-supervising one PhD student and serving as an assessor for another.
 - **Master Thesis Co-supervisor**
   KU Leuven: Supervised 13 master students majoring in Electronic Engineering, Electromechanical Engineering, and Artificial Intelligence, with 7 graduating with Cum Laude distinction
 - **Teaching Assistance**
-  KU Leuven: Computational Thinking (2020); Statistics and Data Management (2021, 2022, 2023); Machine Learning (2023)
+  KU Leuven: Computational Thinking (2020); Statistics and Data Management (2021, 2022, 2023,2024); Machine Learning (2023,2024)